dortania/OpenCore-Post-Install/universal/security/applesecureboot.md

 # Apple Secure Boot

+* **Note**:
-* Note: DmgLoading, SecureBootModel and ApECID require [OpenCore 0.6.1](https://github.com/acidanthera/OpenCorePkg/releases) or newer
+   * DmgLoading, SecureBootModel and ApECID require [OpenCore 0.6.1](https://github.com/acidanthera/OpenCorePkg/releases) or newer
+   * Due to a bug in macOS Big Sur Beta 10+, macOS will refuse to boot when Apple Secure Boot is enabled

 ## DmgLoading